 Is Wayfair trafficking humans?
 Everything about the scandal

 If you’re looking for a cautionary tale about not believing everything you read on the internet, here’s one.
-Last week, a story broke about overpriced cabinets being a cover for human trafficking on a popular furniture site, Wayfair.
+A story broke about overpriced cabinets being a cover for human trafficking on a popular furniture site, Wayfair.
 Here’s the story of how it went from a wholesome place to buy furniture to a possible human trafficking hub.

 One expensive cabinet